omigroup/gltf-extensions/extensions/2.0/OMI_spawn_point/README.md

 }
 ```

 In the example above, the "OMI_spawn_point" extension is applied to a node named "spawn_point_node".
 The node's position and rotation data can be used to determine the location of the spawn point in the scene.
-The name and team properties are optional and can be used to provide additional information about the spawn point.
+The title and team properties are optional and can be used to provide additional information about the spawn point.

 ## Properties

 The "OMI_spawn_point" extension includes the following properties:

-- `name` (string, optional): The name of the spawn point, if specified.
+- `title` (string, optional): The title of the spawn point, if specified.
 - `team` (string, optional): The team that the spawn point is associated with, if specified.

 ### JSON Schema